stuible/VCH-homehealth/pages/modules/introduction/more/environment.md

       text: Community health nurses come across a variety of risks and hazards in the settings they work in.
 Community Risk Screening ensures mitigation of potential risk for staff and clients receiving services.
 It promotes improved documentation and communication of risk among clinicians in all community programs.
     - part: half
       title: Take Action
-      text: Please click on the photos to review and determine what risks and hazards exist in each environment
+      text: Please click on the photos to review and determine what risks and hazards exist in each environment.
       gallery:
-        - Remove clutter to make space and provide care: modules/intro/topic/environment/HazardsRisks2.jpg
+        - Some entrances may be dangerous: modules/intro/topic/environment/HazardsRisks2.jpg
-        - Remind clients to keep stairs & ramps free of clutter and objects: modules/intro/topic/environment/HazardsRisks1.jpg
+        - Remove clutter to make space and provide care: modules/intro/topic/environment/HazardsRisks1.jpg
-        - Ensure items are safely stacked to prevent injuring care staff: modules/intro/topic/environment/HazardsRisks3.jpg
+        - Some clients may smoke indoors: modules/intro/topic/environment/HazardsRisks3.jpg

   - section:
     - part: half